vanman247/Senior-Project/docs/blog_post_3.md

             self.puts = pd.DataFrame(self.put)
             return self.puts

-The Function "next_friday()" calculates the if the date of the Upcoming Fiday. *Disclaimer: If the Current Day is a Friday then it will so the same date as the "next_friday()" function.*
+The Function "next_friday()" calculates the if the date of the Upcoming Fiday. *Disclaimer: If the Current Day is a Friday, then it will so the same date as the "next_friday()" function.*

 The "Opt()" Function does the bulk of the work in calling and collecting the Options Chains.